-As included in 84 FR 48538, all new construction of residential buildings and all replacement of substantially damaged residential buildings are encouraged to comply with a HUD-approved Green Building Standard.
-Therefore, social interest housing projects that meet the criteria for new construction or replacement of substantially damaged
+As included in 84 FR 45838 48538, all new construction of residential buildings and all replacement of substantially damaged residential buildings are encouraged to comply with a HUD-approved Green Building Standard.
+Therefore, social interest housing projects that meet the criteria for new construction or replacement of substantially damaged buildings are encouraged to comply with an industry-recognized standard and achieve certification under at least one (1) of the following programs:

-- ENERGY STAR® (Certified Homes or Multifamily High-Rise or latest version); - Enterprise Green Communities; - Leadership in Energy and Environmental Design (LEED) (New Construction, Homes, Midrise, Existing Buildings Operations, and Maintenance, or Neighborhood Development); - ICC-700 National Green Building Standard; - Environmental Protection Agency (EPA) Indoor Air Plus (ENERGY STAR® a prerequisite); or - Any other equivalent comprehensive green building program, acceptable to HUD.
+- ENERGY STAR® (Certified Homes or Multifamily High-Rise or latest version); - Enterprise Green Communities;

+- Leadership in Energy and Environmental Design (LEED) (New Construction, Homes, Midrise, Existing Buildings Operations, and Maintenance, or Neighborhood Development); - ICC-700 National Green Building Standard; - Environmental Protection Agency (EPA) Indoor Air Plus (ENERGY STAR® a prerequisite); or - Any other equivalent comprehensive green building program, acceptable to HUD.